Skip to main content

 • Interested in getting experience in a specific area of public health

-• Want to gain practical skills and experience before moving forward with masters or doctoral degree
+• Want to gain practical skills and experience before moving forward with a master's or doctoral degree

 Will you be a full-time student during the Fellowship?

-If you plan to be a full-time student anytime from June 1, 2024 – May 30, 2025, this is not the best program for you.
+If you plan to be a full-time student at any point from June 1, 2025 – May 30, 2026, this is not the best program for you.
 The Fellowship requires Fellows to commit 40 hours per week during regular business hours to the Fellowship.
 We recommend focusing on your degree and applying once you’ve graduated.

 Are you interested in transitioning your career into public health?